synopsis and list of characters

 As the story opens, we get the measure of our hero – Peer Gynt.
 His widowed mother, Aase, despairs of his selfishness, and propensity to lie and shirk responsibility.
-Peer laughs off her claim that he is a chip off the old feckless block.
+Peer laughs off her claim that he is the same as his unreliable father.

 At a village wedding Peer’s story hits its first turning point.
 He meets the innocent and beautiful Solveig – the love of his life.
 Typically, Peer goes the wrong way.

-The wonderful village wedding turns into a wedding scandal when Peer abducts the bride, Ingrid, and spends the wedding night with her instead of her bridegroom.
-Next day, Peer promptly abandons Ingrid, and she pursues him down the mountain imploring him to stay.
+The wonderful village wedding turns into a wedding scandal when Peer abducts the bride, Ingrid, and spends the wedding night with her in place of her bridegroom.
+Next day, Peer abandons Ingrid, and she pursues him down the mountain imploring him to stay.

 Finding the villagers up in arms, Peer flees.
 However, his amatory adventures are only beginning.
-His pattern of exploitative relationships - seducing and being seduced – continues apace.
+His pattern of exploitative relationships - seducing and being seduced – continues throughout the play.